nasa/earthdata-search/CONTRIBUTING.md

 developers must read and follow the guidelines in the "Testing" section of this document's style guide.

-For testing Javascript, we use Jasmine, which has an RSpec-like syntax.
+For testing JavaScript, we use Jasmine, which has an RSpec-like syntax.
-Developers should exercise their Javascript in the same way they exercise Ruby code.
+Developers should exercise their JavaScript in the same way they exercise Ruby code.
 Jasmine tests are located under spec/javascripts.
 They can be run continuously using `rake jasmine` or once using `rake jasmine:ci`.

-## The Pattern Portfolio for HTML, CSS, and Javascript testing
+## The Pattern Portfolio for HTML, CSS, and JavaScript testing

 In addition to the RSpec and Jasmine tests documented in the previous section, we perform additional tests to ensure that our UI looks and functions as intended.

-Reusable CSS rules and Javascript components should be displayed in the project's pattern portfolio document found at docs/ui/index.html.
+Reusable CSS rules and JavaScript components should be displayed in the project's pattern portfolio document found at docs/ui/index.html.
 Developers may add to the portfolio by editing docs/ui/templates/index.html.erb.
 We generate the portfolio by running `rake doc:ui` in the project root (or `rake